"The Simply Quartet doesn’t play in front of, but explicitly for their audience, which makes everyone feel spoken to."

-Originally founded in Shanghai under the auspices of Jensen Horn-Sin Lam, the quartet moved to Vienna to intensively explore the essence and origins of quartet playing - at the Joseph Haydn Institute of the University of Music and Performing Arts Vienna, the ensemble studies with Johannes Meissl, who has become the ensemble's most important mentor since the move to Austria.
+Originally founded in Shanghai under the auspices of Jensen Horn-Sin Lam, the quartet moved to Vienna to intensively explore the essence and origins of quartet playing – at the Joseph Haydn Institute of the University of Music and Performing Arts Vienna, the ensemble studies with Johannes Meissl.
 In addition, the quartet owes valuable experiences and impulses to its years at the European Chamber Music Academy.
-The quartet captures further influences in Günter Pichler's class at the Reina Sofía School of Music in Madrid, where it has been a member since 2020.
+The quartet captures further influences in Günter Pichler's class at the Reina Sofía School of Music in Madrid, where it was a member in 2020 and 2021.

 Primarius Danfeng Shen plays a violin by Giovanni Battista Guadagnini from 1753, which is at his disposal thanks to a generous loan from MERITO String Instruments Trust GmbH.
-Antonia Rankersberger plays a violin by Ferdinando Gagliano from 1770-1780 (Naples), made available to her by the Austrian National Bank.
+Antonia Rankersberger plays a violin by Camillo Camilli from 1736 (Mantua), made available to her by the Austrian National Bank.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.

 f: +49 (0)30 414 781 713